ryanhamilton/questdb.io/docs/concept/deduplication.md

 ## Deduplication UPSERT Keys

 _UPSERT_ is an abbreviation for _UPDATE_ or _INSERT_, which is a common database concept.
-It means that the new row either _UPDATEs_ or replaces the existing row (or multiple rows in the general case) when the matching criteria are met.
+It means that the new row _UPDATEs_ the existing row (or multiple rows in the general case) when the matching criteria are met.
 Otherwise, the new row is _INSERTed_ into the table.
 In QuestDB deduplication, the _UPSERT_ matching criteria are set by defining a column list in the `UPSERT KEYS` clause in the `CREATE` or `ALTER` table statement.

 `UPSERT KEYS` can be changed at any time.
 It can contain one or more columns.
 However, there are some limitations on the `UPSERT KEYS` list: